has64pitt/python_email/README.md

 # python_email
- use python to send email with cc/bcc and attachments
+ Use python standard library to send emails

+- Send to multiple users
+- With `cc` and `bcc` capabilities
+- Add attachments